 Commedia lirica in three acts (1893)

-Arrigo Boito after William Shakespeares »The Merry Wives of Windsor«
+Arrigo Boito based on William Shakespeares »The Merry Wives of Windsor«

 Part one – Dr. Cajus is furious: he claims that Falstaff’s buddies Bardolfo and Pistola got him drunk last night and then robbed him.
 Sir John Falstaff shows himself unimpressed by the accusations and sends him off without a response—but not without taking Bardolfo and Pistola to task for their sloppily executed theft.
 And yet, he is also plagued by pecuniary concerns, since although it has been a long time since he has seen better days, he and his cohorts are all living beyond their means.
 So Falstaff connives to combine the useful with the pleasant and decides to make advances at the attractive, married women Alice Ford and Meg Page by sending them letters: not only will this serve to demonstrate the never-ebbing seductive arts of Falstaff, now getting on in years, but the well-situated women would also offer financial benefits as well.
 Bardolfo and Pistola, citing their honor, refuse to deliver the immoral love missives.
 So Falstaff sends the page Robin to deliver the letters, takes Bardolfo and Pistola to task and chases them away.